Helixa Cred Score: A Dynamic Credibility Framework for Autonomous AI Agents

 4. Tier Classification System

-The composite Cred Score maps to five tiers, directly analogous to credit rating classifications:
+The composite Cred Score maps to five partner-facing tiers:

-Prime 76–90 🟢 AA–A Highly trusted.
+Prime76-90PRIMEHighly trusted.
 Established track record with strong verification.
-Reliable counterparty.

-Junk 0–25 🔴 CC–D New, inactive, or unverified.
-Insufficient data for trust determination.
+Junk0-25JUNKNew, inactive, or unverified.
+Insufficient data for high-confidence trust decisions.

-In a mature scoring environment, the expected distribution follows a bell curve concentrated in the Qualified–Marginal range, with Preferred status reserved for a small percentage of agents that achieve excellence across all eleven factors.
-Based on current data across 69,000+ indexed agents:
+In a mature scoring environment, the expected distribution follows a bell curve concentrated in the Qualified-Marginal range, with Preferred status reserved for a small percentage of agents that achieve excellence across the full methodology.
+Based on the May 2026 indexed-agent snapshot:

 The heavy tail in Junk/Marginal is expected and intentional.
 It reflects the reality that most agents are newly created, sparsely configured, or minimally active.